landex/Windows-10/Procedure/Windows10andWSL/Win10WSL2.md

 After openning the **wt** (***wt is Windows Terminal***) the default shell before any configuration, is the **PowerShell**.

-Run command to enamble **Windows Subsystem for Linux** run the command below:
+Run command to enable **Windows Subsystem for Linux** run the command below:

 ```batch
 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart